 - (Advanced) Project View: If you only wish to develop a subset of Drake, you can specify only those files and targets in the project view file.
 Most users should leave it as-is.

 - Click “Finish”.
-CLion will begin ingesting the Drake source and building symbols.
+CLion will begin ingesting the Drake source, building symbols, and compiling Drake.
 This will take several minutes.

 Building and Running Targets¶